genome-eu/payment-sdk-android/README.md

 * [Integration with SDK](#integration-with-sdk)

 ## Requirements
-Android 5.0, Android studio 4.0.1, kotlin_version = "1.3.72"+
+Android 5.0 (API level 21) and above

 ## Installation
 To integrate the Genome Payment Android SDK, you need to perform a few basic tasks to prepare your Android Studio project:

-### 1. Unzip the SDK
-Unzip the SDK supplement you downloaded from our releases folder.
-Make sure the path to the SDK supplement aligns with the path you configure in your Gradle configuration.

-### 2. Edit your project Gradle file
+### 1. Edit your project Gradle file
-Add rules to your root-level build.gradle file, to include the app/libs directory:
+Add rules to your root-level build.gradle file:
 ```
 allprojects {
     // ...
     repositories {
         // ...
-        maven { url "file:/path/to/your/repo/m2repository/" }  // Local path to the folder into which you unzipped the SDK
+        mavenCentral()
     }
 }
 ```

-### 3. Edit your module Gradle file
+### 2. Edit your module Gradle file
 In your module Gradle file (usually the app/build.gradle), add the implementation(...) line in your dependencies to import the SDK:
 ```
 apply plugin: 'com.android.application'